 The legal basis of Regional Economic Area is extended by Additional Protocols on Trade Facilitation and on Trade in Services and strengthened with more efficient and effective dispute settlement procedures.
-Regional Economic Area shall be part of the Pan-Euro Mediterranean Cumulation Zone on On non-tariff barriers (NTBs), CEFTA Secretariat an equal footing as others in the Zone.
+Regional Economic Area shall be part of the Pan-Euro Mediterranean Cumulation Zone on an equal footing as others in the Zone.

-another strong sign of readiness of all CEFTA Parties to undertake all necessary efforts to deepen the regional trade through simplifying and facilitating customs procedures and reducing the formalities imposed on trade.
+The adoption of Additional Protocol 5 was seen as another strong sign of readiness of all CEFTA Parties to undertake all necessary efforts to deepen the regional trade through simplifying and facilitating customs procedures and reducing the formalities imposed on trade.
 The full implementation of the Additional Protocol 5 will contribute to the efforts of our region to create a regional economic area as envisaged by MAP REA.

-Committee approved derogation from the PEM rules of origin, contained in the CEFTA Ministerial Decision 3/2015, which will allow CEFTA Parties to introduce full cumulation and duty drawback in the regional trade in line with the aforementioned decision.
+CEFTA Parties took note of the fact that PEM Joint Committee approved derogation from the PEM rules of origin, contained in the CEFTA Ministerial Decision 3/2015, which will allow CEFTA Parties to introduce full cumulation and duty drawback in the regional trade in line with the aforementioned decision.
 All CEFTA Parties have been actively participating in the revision exercise of the PEM Convention, with the joint objective to allow its Contracting Parties to benefit from new and more flexible rules of origin.